vamshii7/Terraform-Hands-On/README.md

 This project uses **Azure Pipelines** for automated provisioning and validation:

-- 🧾 `azure-pipelines.yml` — pipeline for Terraform deployment
+- 🧾 pipeline for Terraform deployment
 - 🔐 Secrets managed via Azure DevOps variable groups
 - 🧹 Linting, validation, and plan previews
 - 🌸 Auto-cleanup and state locking

-> Self-hosted agents are supported with Terraform binary symlinking and environment setup.

 ---